 Lilly Weinberg joined Knight Foundation in August 2012.
-She is the program director with the Community and National Initiatives, managing Knight’s $140 million investment in 18 small to midsize Knight communities.
+She is the senior director with the Community and National Initiatives, managing Knight’s $140 million investment in 18 small to midsize Knight communities.

 Weinberg graduated from the Harvard Kennedy School and the MIT Sloan School of Management, where she concurrently earned master’s degrees in public administration and business administration.
 While attending graduate school, she worked with the Boston Redevelopment Authority and the New York City Economic Development Corp., in both cases creating strategies to promote economic development, entrepreneurship and business growth.
 She also worked with CVS Caremark on successfully developing new marketing and digital strategies.